The small business no-nonsense guide to GDPR

 The right of access

 The time limit from the request being made by the data subject to the information being obtained by them is 1 month.
 For some businesses this could be difficult if they have many customer information requests or a very complex data management system (say, multiple spreadsheets without an efficient reference system) to gather the required information in a timely manner incurring a cost to the business.
-Unfortunately, under GDPR guidelines you are not able to charge a fee for dealing with an information request so streamlining this process to be as efficient as possible is in your interest.
+Unfortunately, under the GDPR guidelines you are not able to charge a fee for dealing with an information request so streamlining this process to be as efficient as possible is in your interest.